Transport company: why delaying logistics decisions can cost you money

 • More pressure on time

-The result: you pay more for less flexibility.
+Result: you pay more for less flexibility.

 The current situation in Madrid: